 In order to ensure access to core instruction is being implemented effectively at all grade levels, an ongoing cycle of observation and feedback is conducted by site administrators, district leaders, and instructional coaches.
-Meetings are held with each teacher to review observation feedback, lesson planning, and progress of students.
+Throughout the school year, meetings are held with each teacher to review observation feedback, lesson planning, and progress of students.